powered by FreeFind

 Route - when open

-From Runtlings Lane Junction (GR273201) the line turned NW and entered Earlsheaton tunnel.
-At Dewsbury Junction there were two branches; one branch went NW into the GN Railway Street goods yard and the other making a trailing connection from the south was the ex L&Y route from Headfield Junction.
+From Runtlings Lane Junction (SE273201) the line curved NW then west and after one mile reached Earlsheaton station.
+Earlsheaton tunnel then carried it under Headland Lane and Middle Road.
+Leaving the tunnel it turned north and at Dewsbury Junction (SE251211) there were two branches; one branch went NW into the GN Railway Street goods yard whilst the other, making a trailing connection from the south, was a spur from Headfield Junction.
 North of Dewsbury Junction a short tunnel took it under Wakefield Road and Leeds Road to Dewsbury Central station and from there, on a gradient of 1 in 53, Crackenedge tunnel took it under the LNWR line to reach Batley Carr station located in a brick cutting.
 The line was then carried on a ledge (parallel to but at a lower level than the LNW route), towards Batley.
-Just before Batley station it passed below the LNW once more and over a viaduct into its own island platform at Batley GNR station (GR250250).
+Just before Batley station it passed below the LNW once more and over a viaduct (adjacent to the LNW viaduct) into its own island platform at Batley GNR station (SE250250).

 Route - today